kckrepository/stores-information-about-users-and-properties-using-virtual-thread/README.md

 # stores-information-about-users-and-properties-using-virtual-thread
 This is system that stores information about users and properties that are available to rent or buy.
 The system is designed as a set of small web applications that each perform a specific task (otherwise known as "microservices").
-This project is java spring boot version from this repo https://github.com/team99-exercise/99-python-exercise

 ## design
 <img width="282" alt="image" src="https://github.com/andidani85/99-java-spring-boot-exercise/assets/53563058/f6c91824-18c8-4737-abbe-d8035e31477b">